danijelmartinek/nextjs-clean-architecture/README.md

   - `app` - pages, server actions, and UI components that consume the domain logic
   - `di` - Dependency Injection container and modules wiring the app together
-  - `drizzle` - database client initialisation, schema, and migrations
   - `src/infrastructure` - concrete implementations of repositories and
-    services that integrate with framework and database tooling
+    services that integrate with framework and shared tooling
   - `tests` - unit tests for the web app, mirroring the structure of the reusable core package
   - `.eslintrc.json`, `vitest.config.ts`, `tailwind.config.ts`, etc. - tooling